aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 The review confirms readiness for production with Android Automotive OS representing the only external software dependency, and this platform has achieved production deployment in multiple vehicle programs from established manufacturers, providing confidence in maturity and support.

 **Materials and Sustainability Review:**
-Every material specified in the vehicle receives comprehensive sustainability assessment including source verification ensuring recycled content claims are supportable, environmental impact assessment throughout material lifecycle from extraction/recycling through processing to end-of-life, supply chain resilience evaluation ensuring multiple suppliers or alternatives exist for all critical materials, cost trajectory analysis predicting material cost trends and identifying price risk factors, and recyclability confirmation at vehicle end-of-life.
+Every material specified in the vehicle receives comprehensive sustainability assessment including source verification ensuring recycled content claims are supportable, environmental effect assessment throughout material lifecycle from extraction/recycling through processing to end-of-life, supply chain resilience evaluation ensuring multiple suppliers or alternatives exist for all critical materials, cost trajectory analysis predicting material cost trends and identifying price risk factors, and recyclability confirmation at vehicle end-of-life.

 The review validates that the 100% sustainable materials target is achievable with specified materials and that the 95% end-of-life recyclability exceeds regulatory requirements while approaching theoretical limits given current recycling technology.

 **Manufacturing Feasibility Review:**
 All manufacturing processes specified undergo scrutiny by experienced automotive manufacturing engineers ensuring process parameters are realistic and achievable, equipment specifications match proven technology currently available, quality control procedures ensure consistent output meeting specifications, production rates are achievable with specified equipment and workforce, and costs align with targets supporting the business case.

-The review confirms that annual production of 50,000 units is achievable with the specified facility and equipment investment, that all manufacturing processes are proven in current automotive production, and that the cost structure supports both free distribution to EDS network members and profitable export sales.
+The review confirms that annual production of 50,000 units is achievable with the specified facility and equipment investment, that all manufacturing processes are proven in current automotive production, and that the cost structure supports both free distri ion to EDS network members and profitable export sales.

 **Safety and Regulatory Compliance Review:**
 The design undergoes comprehensive evaluation against safety standards and regulatory requirements for target markets including structural crash protection, occupant restraint systems, pedestrian protection features, active safety systems, electromagnetic compatibility, cybersecurity measures, environmental regulations, and end-of-life vehicle directives.